f3d-app/f3d/README.md

 # Support

+F3D needs you help!

+If you can, please consider sponsoring F3D, even a small amount, it would help us offseting the maintenance cost as well as considering adding support for devices we do not own yet.
+Read more about it on our [sponsor page](https://github.com/sponsors/f3d-app).

-F3D is developed by a team of passionate devs.
-Please use F3D, star it on github or even become a [sponsor](https://github.com/sponsors/f3d-app) to support us!
+If not, please use F3D, star it on github and share the word about it!

 # Vision